Adhrit-Verma/Stock-Price-Checker/readme.md

-Here's an updated version of your README that includes a section about the executable file and the accompanying JSON file.
-I've incorporated your requirements regarding the archive and the refresh functionality:
+Here’s an updated version of your README that reflects the changes you've made and includes instructions regarding the single refresh requirement for displaying all table details:

 ```markdown
 ## Usage